-San Francisco's Greater Bay Area contains neighborhoods each with its unique feel.
-Pacific Dugoni's new campus is located in the South of Market (SOMA) district.
+San Francisco's greater Bay Area contains a variety of different towns and neighborhoods.
+The Dugoni School's campus is located in the South of Market (SOMA) district.
 Listed below are descriptions of the most desired/recommended neighborhoods from our dental students.

 Home to the Arthur A. Dugoni School of Dentistry's new campus, the SoMa (South of Market) district is a thriving up-and-coming area of the city.
 Located in the heart of San Francisco's premier shopping and entertainment area, you are within walking distance to theaters, museums, fine art galleries, and world-renowned restaurants.
 Thanks in part to the many tech companies that call San Francisco home, this area caters to the young professional looking for a fun and vibrant district to call home.
 Public transportation options are plentiful as Muni, BART and Caltrain all have stops in this neighborhood, making it another good area to live without a car.

 This region of the city feels like a neighborhood — with access to parks, small corner stores and coffee shops, it is cozy and accessible at the same time.
 When seeking a home you're apt to find beautiful, intricate Victorians, likely cut into apartments or left as huge 4-8 bedroom monstrosities.
 Convenient access to transportation nearby.